† REGISTERED PATENT ATTORNEY

 of Law, Law Review Member,

-David has an extensive practice representing municipalities and property owners before the Appellate Tax Board in cases involving real estate valuation and real estate tax exemptions for charitable organizations.
+David had an extensive practice representing municipalities and property owners before the Appellate Tax Board in cases involving real estate valuation and real estate tax exemptions for charitable organizations.

-David is a former member of the statewide Commission on Judicial Conduct and is a former president of the Hampden County Bar Association.
-He is also a trustee of Springfield Cemetery, is a director and former president of the Springfield Public Forum and a member of the executive committee of the Affiliated Chambers of Commerce of Greater Springfield.
+David was a member of the statewide Commission on Judicial Conduct and was a president of the Hampden County Bar Association.
+He was also a trustee of Springfield Cemetery, was a director and former president of the Springfield Public Forum and a member of the executive committee of the Affiliated Chambers of Commerce of Greater Springfield.

 Prior to beginning his law career, David was a newspaper reporter, first in Springfield and then in Washington D.C. where he covered Congress, the White House and the Supreme Court for a number of New England daily newspapers.